Alek Thomas Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Alek Thomas and his .387 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Noah Davis and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+The Arizona Diamondbacks, including Alek Thomas and his .469 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Austin Gomber and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rockies.
+He strung together two hits (going 2-for-5 with a double) in his last game against the Rockies.

 Alek Thomas Game Info & Props vs. the Rockies